tliao5/ALDControl/README.md

     Sets up logging using Python's logging module.
     Initializes all controllers and GUI panels.
 ### Structure:
-outer_frame – Main container for the GUI. tk.PanedWindow() – Allows dynamic resizing of GUI panels.
+- outer_frame – Main container for the GUI.
+- tk.PanedWindow() – Allows dynamic resizing of GUI panels.

 Panels:
-    top_pane– Contains the main power button.
+- top_pane – Contains the main power button.
-    main_pane – Center content window.
+- main_pane – Center content window.
-    horizontal_pane – Divides the center content window into left and right sections. bottom_pane – Contains the manual control panel and ALD run control panel.
+- horizontal_pane – Divides the center content window into left and right sections.
+- bottom_pane – Contains the manual control panel and ALD run control panel.

 Closing Logic:
-    Calls the close() function for each component to ensure all NI DAQ tasks and threads are properly terminated.
+- Calls the close() function for each component to ensure all NI DAQ tasks and threads are properly terminated.

-Controllers
+Controllers:
 ald_controller.py – ALD Recipe Controller
 Purpose:
 Manages the execution of ALD recipes by creating a dedicated thread for running the recipe.